yseulthb/yseulthb.github.io/_pages/CV.md

 A pdf version of my CV can be found here: <a href="/pdf/YHejjaBrichard_CVacademic.pdf" target="_blank"><b>CV</b></a><br> (Last update: 29/04/2020)

 ### Doctoral research
-* 2015-Present: **PhD studies in Cognitive Neuroscience**, Université Paul Sabatier and [CerCo](http://cerco.cnrs.fr/en/cerco-umr5549-2/) (CNRS), Toulouse, France.
+* 2015-2020 (June): **PhD studies in Cognitive Neuroscience**, Université Paul Sabatier and [CerCo](http://cerco.cnrs.fr/en/cerco-umr5549-2/) (CNRS), Toulouse, France.
 Supervisor: Benoit Cottereau, CNRS researcher. <br />
 Title of the thesis: Spatial and temporal integration of binocular disparities in primates.<br />

 Brief synopsis:<br />
-My PhD project aims to provide a better understanding of how the visual system in primates processes binocular disparities (underlying depth perception) in space and time.
-I also investigate the relationship between the 3D properties of the environment and neural responses.
-I mostly conduct functional neuroimaging studies in macaque and collect psychophysics measurements in human and macaque to give insight into the link between visual perception, natural statistics, and the brain activity.<br />
+My PhD project aimed to provide a better understanding of how the visual system in primates processes binocular disparities (underlying depth perception) in space and time.
+I also investigated the relationship between the 3D properties of the environment and neural responses.
+I mostly conducted functional neuroimaging studies in macaque and collected psychophysics measurements in human and macaque to give insight into the link between visual perception, natural statistics, and the brain activity.<br />

 ### Teaching experience
 * 2019-2020: **Temporary teaching assistant** (48hr), Université Toulouse Jean Jaurès, Toulouse, France<br />